rainbowdashlabs/reputation-bot/docs/faq.md

 ### How can I request my data?

 You have to be on a server with the Reputation Bot.
-If you dont have one, join the support server.
+If you don't have one, join the support server.
 Make also sure that your privacy settings are not blocking dms.

 You can request a copy of your data with the `gdpr request` command.